 With respect to its evaluation of Company performance, the Compensation Committee believes that an evaluation of our financial and operating performance provides an appropriate measure of Company performance in relation to our business objectives and for setting executive compensation.
-As part of its review of specific Company-based performance, the Compensation Committee considered the following financial and other objective metrics in respect of our 2013 performance on both an absolute basis and on a relative basis compared to our peer group:
+In February 2014, the Compensation Committee approved the adoption of the 2014 Cash Bonus Plan, which set out certain objective criteria for evaluation of the Company's and each officer's performance.
+The objective metrics considered by the compensation committee in respect of 2014 Company performance included: